 A child must be enrolled in Pearland ISD and be five years old on or before September 1 of the current year in order to be eligible to participate in the kindergarten acceleration program.

 Is kindergarten acceleration part of the Gifted and Talented Program in Pearland ISD?

 No, your child may be considered for this program at a later date under a different set of criteria.

 Are there any alternate testing days for Kindergarten Acceleration?

 No. The exams administered for the kindergarten acceleration process are only given during the month of June.
 The first screening will take place within the first two weeks after school ends and the second screening will take place during the last part of June.
 Make-up exams are not available.

 How do I register for Kindergarten Acceleration?

 Parents interested in kindergarten acceleration for their child should make an appointment to discuss this option with the student’s principal and/or counselor.
-The parent must complete and submit the application form for kindergarten acceleration to the zoned campus office by the deadline in April.
+The parent must complete and submit the application form for kindergarten acceleration to the zoned campus office by the deadline of April 29, 2021.

 Forms for registration may be obtained from your school counselor.

 Students registering for kindergarten acceleration will also be required to submit a $25 deposit upon registration.
 For students registering for the CBE for Acceleration program, a $25 deposit per test is required.
 Any test deposit is refunded when the student takes the test(s).
 Please see the Credit by Exam page for more information.